scottysinclair/stock-application-project/stock-application-uat/README.md

 ### The test method asserts the state of the PostgreSQL database
 DBUnit will compare the PostgreSQL database tables with the content of file [expected_result_1.xml](src/test/resources/datasets/test_case_1/expected_result_1.xml)

-### The test method executes the integration job which syncs data to the DB2 database
+### The test method executes the integration batch job which syncs data to the DB2 database
+The batch job is hosted in the *batch* docker container.
+The [Java Docker client](https://github.com/docker-java/docker-java) is used to execute the batch job on the batch container using the docker **EXEC** command.

+Note.
+The Java Docker client uses The Jersey JAX-RS implementation for communicating with the docker daemon.
+EAP7 on the other hand uses the [RestEasy](http://resteasy.jboss.org/) JAX-RS implementation and due to the class loading architecture of JBOSS it is not easy to override the implementation.

+For this reason a simple Java application [docker-client-commandline](https://github.com/scottysinclair/docker-client-commandline) which wraps the Java Docker Client is installed in the EAP7 Docker container.
+The test harness then executes an OS process to launch the Docker Client which then executes the batch job on the batch container.